Tigers in India: Culture

-Hunting of tigers by Islamic Invaders can be traced back to the Mughal cultural links with Mongol and Timurid ancestry which practiced hunting of big cats (lions, in their region) as a ritual "to formalise any kind of authority" and considered killing them as a good omen for the kingdom.
-Conversely, if the hunting was unsuccessful and the animal escaped, it would invite trouble for the kingdom.
+Tiger hunting by Islamic Invaders can be traced to Mughal cultural links with Mongol and Timurid ancestry which practiced cat hunting (lions, in their region) as a ritual "to formalise any kind of authority" and considered killing them as a good omen.
+Conversely, if the hunt was unsuccessful and the animal escaped, it would invite trouble.

-Foreign naturalists identified that tigers were regarded by the natives with a divine awe which prevented its killing by locals, even when they had power.
-European religious magazines and publications played crucial role for introducing tigers to their youth and children.
-While promptly acknowledging being unknown to this "terrific animal" which was "not an inhabitant of bible land", English missionaries when passing through jungles "for the purpose of preaching the gospel to, and distributing religious books, among the poor benighted heathen" often encountered what they called "most savage and destructive of animals".
-On confronting this big cat, many a times they would lose the life of their fellow missionaries.
-Then would ask to the readers back in their country What do you think it was?
+Naturalists observed that tigers were regarded by locals with awe that prevented killing them by locals, even when they had power.
+European religious magazines and publications played a crucial role in introducing tigers to their audiences.
+English missionaries passing through jungles might encounter what they called the "most savage and destructive of animals".
+Many were killed by tigers.
+Then would ask their readers: What do you think it was?
 Why, it was the body of the poor man who had been killed. ...
 It was, indeed, a horrid and painful sight, and one which I shall never forget.
 On looking at it my blood seems to curdle in my veins. ...
 Youthful reader, did you ever feel thankful that you were born in a country where you are not in danger of being killed and eaten by those cruel and blood thirsty beasts?

-Missionaries would also point out that In many places, the inhabitants appear to have resigned the dominion to the tigers, and take few precautions against them; regarding them as sacred.
+Missionaries also noted: In many places, the inhabitants appear to have resigned the dominion to the tigers, and take few precautions against them; regarding them as sacred.

-The popular myth that tigers are known to suck blood of its prey was disproved more than a century ago.
+The popular myth that tigers are known to suck the blood of prey was disproved in the early 20th century.

+Traditionally, India has had a culture of conserving forests and wildlife.